Stockwell Day: Political career after leadership

 In August 2010, Day caused some controversy when he stated the government was "very concerned ... about the increase in the amount of unreported crimes that surveys clearly show are happening".
 Critics question the supporting evidence of the minister as data pertaining to unreported crimes for 2009 had not yet been released.

 On March 12, 2011, Day announced that he would not be seeking re-election in the 2011 federal election.

 Minister of Public Safety (February 2006-October 2008)

 On February 6, 2006, Day was promoted to the Minister of Public Safety in the Conservative government and was sworn into the Privy Council.
-When, in May 2008, Israeli Ambassador Alan Baker warned that Canada's Muslim population will influence its policies, Day responded by saying that Canada was proud of its multicultural composition.
+When, in May 2008, Israeli Ambassador Alan Baker warned that Canada's Muslim population would influence its policies, Day responded by saying that Canada was proud of its multicultural composition.

 Minister of International Trade (October 2008-January 2010)

 On October 30, 2008, Day was sworn in as Minister of International Trade in the Conservative Government.
 He was also appointed the Minister for the Asia–Pacific Gateway and Corridor Initiative.